MRI-Lab-Graz/psycho-validator/docs/ASSESSMENT_SUMMARY.md

 ## Conclusion

-The psycho-validator has a **strong foundation and excellent concept**.
+The prism-validator has a **strong foundation and excellent concept**.
 The reorganization successfully addressed the main structural issues while preserving all functionality.
 The project is now ready for:

 - Professional development workflows
 - Community contributions